thermondo/personio-slack-bot/README.md

 For every channel this bot is invited, it will get the member-list.
 Then with their email-addresses it will find time-offs of the channel-members for the current day and generates a message for these in this channel.

+All time-off-types are treated private, so are not shown in the message.
+You can define exceptions in `PUBLIC_TIME_OFF_TYPES` that are then shown separately.